stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 passed as arguments to other functions, and returned as results from functions.
 Unlike for instance in object-oriented programming languages, in functional programming, functions are the main form of abstraction.
+This means that whenever we find a common pattern or (almost) identical code in several parts of a project, we try to abstract over this in order to have to write the corresponding code only once.
+We do this by introducing one or more new functions implementing this behavior.
+Doing so, we often try to be as general as possible to make our functions as versatile to use as possible.

 Functional programming languages are concerned with the evaluation of functions, unlike classical imperative languages, which are